mariosuperthanos/Certs/CertsRecap.md

 openssl verify -CAfile ca.crt client.crt
 ```
 What it does: The same process, but this is what the server does to verify the client's certificate during a mutual TLS handshake.
 It ensures the client is legitimate.
+# TLS vs mTLS

+TLS (Transport Layer Security)
+ - Only the server presents a certificate to the client to prove its identity.
+ - The client verifies the server’s certificate against a trusted Certificate Authority (CA).
+This is one-way authentication (server authentication only).

+mTLS (Mutual TLS)
+ - Both server and client present certificates to each other.
+ - Each side verifies the other’s certificate against a trusted CA.
+This is two-way authentication (mutual authentication).